Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Reusable modules for Mixed Autonomy

 \subsection{Intersection with mixed and full autonomy}

 \eat{ \todoCathy{Give performance curve: velocity vs number of percent of autonomous vehicles.} \todoCathy{Give 3 space-time diagrams: all human, 1 AV, all AV.}}

 We now consider a simplified intersection scenario, which demonstrates the ease of considering different network topologies and traffic rules, such as right-of-way rules at intersections.
-We additionally demonstrate that the proposed methodology may also be used to study full autonomy settings, in addition to mixed autonomy settings.
-The authors are not aware of any mixed autonomy control theoretic results for intersections, with which to compare.
-As a baseline of performance, } in the absence of autonomous vehicles, human drivers queue at the intersection, leading to a significant slowdown in the average speed of vehicles in the network.
+The authors are not aware of any model-based mixed autonomy results for intersections, with which to compare.
+In the absence of autonomous vehicles, human drivers queue at the intersection, leading to significant delays; this serves as our baseline.
+We now describe the traffic control scenario: